• Skip to main content

 In men, the average body fat percentages range from 22.9% at age 16–19 years to 30.9% at age 60–79 years.

-Most men and women over 50 are too heavy based on the average body fat composition.
+Most men and women over 50 are overweight based on average body fat composition.

 Seventy-five percent of adults over 20 are overweight; therefore, overfat is common.